Guide Star Platinum level

 The Academy also offers summer courses outside of school for high school and university students looking for an edge in marine sciences.

-Please contact us about joining one of our programs or bringing a program to your organization.
+Don't hesitate to contact us about joining one of our programs or bringing a program to your organization.

 Future Frogmen is an initiative that works to educate the public on the challenges facing our oceans through media outreach and educational programs.